paezha/University-AI-Panel/README.md

 More generally, we must be alert to the fact that technologies are never politically neutral: it is important to ask two questions:

-- what does a technology do for whom?
+- What does technology X do for whom?

 - And what does it do to whom?